thushanr32/thushanr32/README.md

 - ⚡ Fun fact: ...
 -->

-I am a 3rd year computer science student and statistics student at the University of Maryland.
+I am a 3rd year computer science and statistics student at the University of Maryland.

 I'm broadly interested in software engineering, machine learning, and stat/math.